 “We see innovations happening in DeFi very early.
 What gives me a different approach is that 95 percent of my time is spent building Compound, and I can interact with other founders really as a peer, just one or two years ahead of them.”

 Bain Capital has been a Compound Finance investor for a long time.
+You can learn more about the Compound Finance review to understand more about the platform.
 The firm seems to be satisfied with its engagement with the start-up, which led it to back Robot Ventures directly.
 Bain Capital Ventures Partner, Salil Deshpande said,

 “We enjoyed working with him and brainstorming about the sector so much that we set him up on AngelList as a small fund manager and put him in business by becoming the anchor investor in his small fund.
 We come up with scalable ways of working with them.”